hauleth/hauleth/content/post/who-watches-watchmen-i.md

 application side we can manage state of the watchdog in several ways:

-- By setting `systemd.watchdog_check` configuration option we can configure the function that will be called on each check, if that function return `true` then it mean that application is healthy and the systemd should be notified with ping, if it returns `false` or fail, then the check will be omitted.
+- By setting `systemd.watchdog_check` configuration option we can configure the function that will be called on each check.
+If that function return `true` then it mean that application is healthy and the systemd should be notified with ping, if it returns `false` or fail, then the check will be omitted.
 - Manually sending trigger message in case of detected problems via `:systemd.watchdog(trigger)`, it will immediately mark service as malfunctioning and will trigger action defined in service unit file (by default it will restart application)
-- Disabling built in watchdog process via `:systemd.watchdog(:disable)` and then manually sending `:systemd.watchdog(:ping)` within expected intervals (discouraged)
+- Disabling built-in watchdog process via `:systemd.watchdog(:disable)` and then manually sending `:systemd.watchdog(:ping)` within expected intervals (discouraged)